 In the lignite coal-rich village of Hade where the new power plant will be built, 7,000 citizens are to be resettled.
 Evictions have already been going on for years, leaving many residents critical of the Kosovo Government.
 Many have also criticised the World Bank’s role as an adviser on this issue.
 The World Bank has recently pledged to support the plan for the new power plant, but many claim that the bank has been involved since the beginning and knew that the government was forcing resettlements without adequate compensation.
 As a result, some claim that the bank has, contrary to its mission aims, allowed ‘involuntary resettlement’.
 For more information on these evacuations, check out ICIJ and Huffington Post’s investigative piece.

 Proponents of the new power plant argue that this will allow for greater jobs and energy capacities – both of which the citizens of Kosovo will benefit from.
 Energy consumption in Kosovo is developing at a higher rate than the two outdated power plants can cope with, particularly during the harsh winter months.
 This causes higher levels of pollution while also forcing the government to import energy; usually at a high price as the greater levels of energy consumption across the Balkans is causing an energy deficit.
 The government thus hopes that the new power plant could help them reach their goal of sustainable energy levels.

 The debate surrounding Kosovo’s power plants raises the question of whether developing nations should be concerned with the same environmental issues as nations which have higher levels of sustainable development.
 Should Kosovo be concerned about pollution yet, or is that an issue secondary to basic electricity and employment issues?
-Should undeveloped Kosovo refuse to exploit its abundance of coal, simply because Western states who developed largely through , have now deemed caring about the environment in vogue?
+Should undeveloped Kosovo refuse to exploit its abundance of coal, simply because Western states who developed largely through heavy industry , have now deemed caring about the environment in vogue?